im-github-training/1-introduction-to-github/.github/steps/1-step.md

 !['git branch -d throwaway'](/.images/shell/1-step-shell-15.svg)

-Ah, so we cannot delete a branch that is currently in use or "checked out".
+Ah, so we cannot delete a branch that is currently active or "checked out".

 So let's switch back to `feature` using the handy `git switch -`: